phigrofi/waves_ruby_client/README.md

 ### Transaction

 WavesRubyClient can list unconfirmed transactions.
-This can be used to wait for the transaction of a filled order after placing the next order.
+This can be used to wait for the transaction of a filled order before placing the next order.

 ```ruby
 # order was filled